If you’ve been around here for a while you might be surprised to see a recipe for Instant Pot black beans.

 Soaking isn’t ideal if you’re trying to make things last minute, though.

 I just put some in the insert of my Instant Pot, cover them with cool water before I go to bed and let them soak until I cook them for dinner the next day.
+It’s OK to soak them for a long time, too.

 How many cups is 1 pound of black beans?